 On March 27 and 28, 2012 the conference “Educational Media Ecologies – International Perspectives” took place at the University of Paderborn (Germany).
-As I was not able to attend in person I submitted a video presentation that can be watched below or by clicking here.
-The slides are embedded below and can also be accessed via the slideshare website, the abstract is available below as well as on the conference website.
+As I was not able to attend in person I submitted a video presentation that can be watched on YouTube or below.
+The slides can be accessed via the slideshare website, the abstract is available below as well as on the conference website.

-Even if the title is very similar to the one of my SoMoNet presentation (November 2011 in London) the content is quite different.
+Even if the title is very similar to the one of my SoMobNet presentation (November 2011 in London) the content is quite different.

 September 29, 2011